1RGB1/GitRepoFind/README.md

 ## Used libraries

-- [UIScrollView-InfiniteScroll] To be able to use pagination feature
 - [ProgressHUD] To show loading when calling api and show success or fail view when api response returns
 - [Codable] To easily parse api response to custome models
 - [RxAlamofire] To manage api calls using reactive programming